Updated: 6 days ago

 - Paintbrush Canyon (Beautiful hike, still on my list to do!)

-- There are more hikes than just these, check AllTrails, and use park resources to find more lesser known areas to explore!
+- There are more hikes than just these, check AllTrails, and use park resources to find other lesser known or more extensive areas to explore!

 Rexburg/Surrounding area (ID)

-- The Juniper Peaks (the hills that bound the sand dunes, capturing these creeping giants.
+- The Juniper Hills (The hills that bound the sand dunes to the north.
 These hills have many trails and roads around them accessible mostly by off-road vehicles or by foot.
 Grassy Ridge Rd to the north of the hills provides the most access to general exploration and Sunday driving when the area isn't closed off (Jan-May) and set aside as a range for wintering elk.)